dylan-lang/dylan-programming-book/source/usr-class.rst

       decode-total-seconds(time.total-seconds);
     end method decode-total-seconds;)

-`The decode-total-seconds generic function and its methods.`_ shows the two methods for the ``decode-total-seconds`` generic function.
+`The decode-total-seconds generic function and its methods
+<decode-total-seconds-methods>`_ shows the two methods for the
+``decode-total-seconds`` generic function.

+.. _decode-total-seconds-methods:

 The ``decode-total-seconds`` generic function and its methods.